simplajs/simpla/README.md

 <p align="center"><img src="https://www.simpla.io/assets/img/hero.png" width="600" /></p>

-Enter edit mode and start editing content by appending `#edit` to the end of your page’s URL (eg: `https://mysite.com#edit`).
+Simpla doesn’t have any admin areas or forms.
+Content is contained inside the new HTML elements, so you can edit everything inline, and it stays strictly structured.

-In edit mode you can click text to edit it and highlight text to format it.
-Click images to open editing controls, where you can zoom and crop, upload a new image, and change the title of the image.
-Once you’ve finished editing hit the save button to publish your changes.
+Open your page in a browser, add `#edit` to the end of the URL (eg: `https://mysite.com#edit`), and login to start editing your content.
+When you’re finished press save to publish your changes.
 Remove `#edit` from the URL to exit edit mode.

 <br/>